On the effective actions for the spherical charged dust shell in General Relativity: Special cases of dust shells

 \subsection{Hollow and screening shells}

-Because isometry of the sides of the shell and the Hamiltonian constraint, the considerations of the shell in terms of interior or exterior frames of reference are equivalent.
+Since isometry of the sides of the shell and the Hamiltonian constraint, the considerations of the shell in terms of interior or exterior frames of reference are equivalent.
 Therefore, we can choose the coordinates in which the equations of motion have the most simple and most convenient form.
 For example, the equations of motion of charged shells are greatly simplified when one of the regions of space-time, inside or outside of the shell, is flat.
-Thus, for \textquotedbl{}hollow\textquotedbl{} shell the coordinates of the inner region are convenient, and for the \textquotedbl{}screening\textquotedbl{} shell so the coordinates of the outer region are.
+Thus, for ``hollow'' shell the coordinates of the interior region are convenient, and for the ``screening'' shell so the coordinates of the exterior region are.

 In the first case we have a self-gravitating shell, for which $M_{-}=0$ and $Q_{-}=0$.
-Such a shell, in the interior coordinates of flat space-time, moves only under the influence of the potential energy $U$ of the gravitational and the electric self-interactions \eqref{4.5}, which depends only on its rest mass $m$ and charge $q$.
+Such a shell, in the interior coordinates of flat space-time, moves only under the influence of the potential energy $U$ of the gravitational and the electric self-interactions \eqref{4.5}, which depends only on the rest mass $m$ and charge $q$ of the shell.
 Let us use the following notations $M_{+}=M$ and $Q_{+}=Q$.
-Then the exterior region $D_{+}$ of the shell is described by Reissner-Nordstr\"{o}m metrics \eqref{2.1}, where $F_{+}=F=1-2kM/r+kQ^{2}/r^{2}$.
+In this case, the exterior region $D_{+}$ of the shell is described by Reissner-Nordstr\"{o}m metrics \eqref{2.1}, where $F_{+}=F=1-2kM/r+kQ^{2}/r^{2}$.
 In terms of the coordinates $\left\{ t_{+,\,}r\right\} $, the Lagrangian, the Hamiltonian and the Hamiltonian constraint can be written as

 In the interior region $D_{-}$ we have $F_{-}=1$.
 In terms of the coordinates $\left\{ t_{-,\,}r\right\} $, the Lagrangian, the Hamiltonian and the Hamiltonian constraint are much simpler and they have the form